randomidiot13/hydra/README.md

 The following command line arguments are supported.
 Combining multiple flags into one argument (e.g. `-bo`) is not supported.

 * `-b`: Boolean mode.
 Returns either 0/1 or 1/1 depending on whether the PC is 100%.
 This speeds up all cases where at least one piece is hidden from the player at the start, at the downside of returning less precise information if the PC is not 100%.
-Incompatible with decision mode.
+Incompatible with decision mode and weighted mode.
 * `-d`: Decision mode.
 Outputs an optimal decision tree to `tree_data.js`, which can be viewed by opening `tree_viewer.html`.
 This can be considerably slower than the regular mode.
 Incompatible with boolean mode and two-line mode.
 * `-f [number]`: Starting field hash.
 Defaults to 0 (the empty field).
 Must be a 40-bit unsigned integer, and the field it represents must be found in the graph.
 The hash is explained in detail below.
+This can also be used as a command while the program is running to change the starting field.
 * `-o`: Stdout mode.
 Echoes all numerical results to stdout.
 This is useful when running queues in batch and redirecting the raw results to a file.
 * `-s [number]`: See (held + active + previews).
 Defaults to 7.
 This is the length of the first string given as input.
-Must be an integer between 2 and 11 inclusive.
+Must be an integer in the range $[2, 11]$.
+This can also be used as a command while the program is running to change the see.
 * `-t`: Two-line mode.
 Considers 2-line PCs to be successful.
+When combined with weighted mode, 2-line PCs are always given a weight of 0.
 Incompatible with decision mode.
+* `-w`: Weighted mode.
+Weights composition-based saves with the weights provided in `weights.txt`.
+Weights must be integers in the range $[0, 2^{32}]$, and the minimum weight in a row should be 0.
+The return value is the sum of the weights for all saves across the decision tree, where fail queues are given a weight of $2^{32}$.
+Incompatible with boolean mode.

 ## Field hash